 More than half of the world’s population can now simply reach in their pockets to be informed, be in touch and manage their lives.
 But the same internet that unites families and businesses also allows drug lords and cyber criminals to prosper.
 Violent extremists effectively use social media and increasingly gain access to advanced destructive technologies.

 Partnering with the State Department

-Engineering Diplomacy students had to confront these global challenges from day one.
-Meshkati divided them into groups and assigned them the task of choosing a “wicked problem” from one of the 14 Grand Challenges issued by the National Academy of Engineering, the U.N.’s Sustainable Development Goals, or from among a lengthier list put forth by the State Department.
-Topics included water diplomacy, virtual reality, artificial intelligence, weapons of mass destruction, nonproliferation, counterterrorism, nuclear energy, climate change, oceans and the high seas, food security, conflict resolution, and emergency response to a major coastal disaster in the Persian Gulf.
+Engineering Diplomacy students have to confront these global challenges from day one of class.
+Meshkati divides them into groups and bids them to choose a wicked problem from one of the 14 Grand Challenges issued by the National Academy of Engineering, the U.N.’s Sustainable Development Goals, or from among a lengthier list put forth by the State Department.
+Topics range from water diplomacy to virtual reality and artificial intelligence, to weapons of mass destruction, nonproliferation, counterterrorism, nuclear energy, climate change, oceans and the high seas, food security, conflict resolution, and emergency response to a major coastal disaster in the Persian Gulf.

 “Engineering and technology are empowering practically every aspect of our lives.
 Diplomacy has been largely absent from this convergence, but the opportunities are there for such an empowerment.”

 At the end of the semester each team submits proposals for consideration to the State Department’s Diplomacy Lab, a public-private partnership that enables America’s diplomats to course-source research and innovation from students and faculty across the United States.

 Freshmen Emily Jin, who’s studying computer science, and Abegayle De Castro, studying civil engineering, tackled water diplomacy between India and Pakistan under the current Indus Water Treaty, one of the most successful water-sharing endeavors in the world despite being riddled with conflict.